 Choose assistive devices.

 A cane or walker which can be used at home or when out can be extremely helpful for those who need something extra to rely upon.
 Also available are chair risers to help get up from chairs, Stair Steady for those whose bedroom is on an upper floor, and chairs which can be used in the shower so they can bathe on their own.
-Homes can be modified with entrance ramps and if a wheelchair is necessary there are roll-in showers available with grab bars.
+Homes can be modified with entrance ramps and if a folding electric wheelchair is necessary there are roll-in showers available with grab bars.

 Help them to improve balance and walking.